avranju/christ-blog/content/posts/on-creation.md

 ### The Deep

-> _and darkness was over the face of the deep._ -- Genesis 1:2
+> _and darkness was over the face of the deep.
+And the Spirit of God was hovering over the face of the waters._ -- Genesis 1:2